asaikali/docker-compose-postgres/README.md

 Postgres database files are stored in `/data/postgres`.
 This directory is mapped to postgres volume via the mapping `postgres:/data/postgres`.

-When the postgres container launches it looks for a file called `docker_postgres_init.sql` which will be executed right after startup to configure the database.
-For example, you can create two databases `demo1` and `demo2` using the DDL below.
+When the postgres container starts it looks for a file called `docker_postgres_init.sql` which will be executed during start up to configure the database.
+For example, in this repo we create two databases `demo1` and `demo2` using the DDL below.

 ```SQL